Know before you go

 About the reserve

 To enjoy the variety of birds, Spring is hard to beat, but wildflowers abound in Summer.
+Look out for colourful waxcap fungi in the autumn.

 Follow this reserve on social media using #Dyfnant Meadows